On Patrol: Live: Critical response

-Writing in the Albuquerque Journal, the paper's editorial board rejected the Bernalillo County Sheriff's Office's view, that for them, On Patrol: Live is "a good way to connect with the community."
-The editorial board specifically took issue with a segment in which a deputy accompanied by one of the show's camera crews responded to a traffic accident.
-According to the board an involved party at the scene repeatedly asked not to be filmed, with a deputy supposedly telling them "if you don't want to be in it, turn around".
-The editorial board opined that the show is "spotlight[ing] crime and victimiz[ing] victims" and that taxpayers risk getting "humiliated on TV and subsequently mocked on social media in the name of entertainment".
-The editorial board encouraged the Bernalillo County Sheriff's Office Advisory and Review Board to recommend the departments cooperation with On Patrol: Live be ended.
+Writing in the Albuquerque Journal, the paper's editorial board took issue with a segment in which a Bernalillo County deputy, accompanied by one of the show's camera crews, responded to a traffic accident.
+The board opined that the show is "spotlight[ing] crime and victimiz[ing] victims" and that taxpayers risk getting "humiliated on TV and subsequently mocked on social media in the name of entertainment".
+The editorial board encouraged the Bernalillo County Sheriff's Office Advisory and Review Board to recommend the department's cooperation with On Patrol: Live be ended.
+On January 5, 2023, the Sheriff's Office announced they would be "taking a break" from the show; the county has not been featured on the show since.

 Following the premiere weekend, Brittany Frederick from Comic Book Resources wrote that despite being similar to its predecessor, On Patrol: Live failed to capture the same "frantic energy".
 She specifically mentioned that Wilson didn't measure up to the former dynamic held between Abrams, Larkin, and Morris.
 Frederick later explained that she believed the series needed unique elements rather than attempting to be an exact copy of Live PD.

 Viewing figures

 The series premiered to strong ratings, winning the 25–54 year-old demographic during its first two episodes with 397,000 and 403,000 viewers, respectively.
-Reelz also reported that had 121 million impressions across social media platforms and trended on Twitter.
+Reelz also reported that it had 121 million impressions across social media platforms and trended on Twitter.
 Throughout the seven telecasts broadcast in its opening weekend, the series achieved a total of 3.5 million viewers.
 In its second week, the series surpassed viewership of competing Shark Week programming on Discovery Channel and once again won the 25–54 demographic.
 By August 10, 2022, the series totaled 6.8 million viewers and 1.8 billion minutes throughout its twenty-seven telecasts.
 At the time of the series first renewal in February 2023, it was averaging over 800,000 same-day viewers an episode.
-Viewership on Reelz increased 270% in 2022 as a result of On Patrol: Live.
+Viewership on Reelz increased 270% in 2022, and 34% in 2023, as a result of On Patrol: Live.
+Reelz was considered to be one of the top 40 cable channels by 2025, which was considered to be a result of adding the series to its programming slate.
+At this time, they reported that their total primetime audience had risen 292% after adding the show even though ratings have dropped significantly since the show's premiere in 2022.